 10. The Mosaic Art

 Can you imagine what this would be worth?
-The mosaics tell the story of Cinderella.
 Be sure to slow down and take in this beautiful art!
+These gorgeous pieces tell Cinderella’s story!

 11. The drawbridge

-Wonder why you never see the drawbridge go up or down?
+Have you ever wondered why you never see the drawbridge go up or down?
 That’s because it doesn’t!
-The drawbridge doesn’t move up and down unlike the drawbridge at Disneyland.
+The drawbridge does not move in Walt Disney World – but the drawbridge at Sleeping Beauty’s Castle in Disneyland DOES move!

 12. Hurricane strength